 One of the more obvious ways to work through a backlog of tests is to… well... run more tests!
-DVSA will be extending the opening hours across England and Wales (no word on Scotland yet, unfortunately) as well as opening some additional test centres in England.
+DVSA extended the opening hours across England and Wales (no word on Scotland yet, unfortunately) as well as opening some additional test centres in England.
 This is great news for any learners in England and Wales and, chances are, Scotland’s backlog isn’t quite as bad because the DVSA see no need to extend opening hours there.
 So it’s good news all around!

 If you’ve booked your own theory test in the past few years, you might have noticed that it was all done through a company called Pearson VUE.
 The DVSA has now decided that they’ll take control of the booking system, so tests will be booked directly through them.